Candide: Legacy

 Some twentieth-century novels that may have been influenced by Candide are some dystopian science-fiction works.
 Armand Mattelart, a French critic, sees Candide in Aldous Huxley's Brave New World, George Orwell's Nineteen Eighty-Four, and Yevgeny Zamyatin's We, three canonical works of the genre.
 Specifically, Mattelart writes that in each of these works, there exist references to Candides popularisation of the phrase "the best of all possible worlds".
 He cites as evidence, for example, that the French version of Brave New World was entitled Le Meilleur des mondes (lit. '"The best of worlds"').

 Readers of Candide often compare it with certain works of the modern genre the Theatre of the Absurd.
 Haydn Mason, a Voltaire scholar, sees in Candide a few similarities to this brand of literature.
 For instance, he notes commonalities of Candide and Waiting for Godot (1952).
 In both of these works, and in a similar manner, friendship provides emotional support for characters when they are confronted with harshness of their existences.
 However, Mason qualifies, "the conte must not be seen as a forerunner of the 'absurd' in modern fiction.
 Candide's world has many ridiculous and meaningless elements, but human beings are not totally deprived of the ability to make sense out of it."
 John Pilling, biographer of Beckett, does state that Candide was an early and powerful influence on Beckett's thinking.
 Rosa Luxemburg, in the aftermath of the First World War, remarked upon re-reading Candide: "Before the war, I would have thought this wicked compilation of all human misery a caricature.
 Now it strikes me as altogether realistic."

-The American alternative rock band Bloodhound Gang refer to Candide in their song "Take the Long Way Home", from the American edition of their 1999 album Hooray for Boobies.